Maryam-Mdl/Code-For-The-Revolution/README.md

 Interested in contributing to the **Code for the Revolution** project in any way ? please reach out to maryam.mdl@proton.me

 **Are you a journalist, activist, or protester living under an authoritarian regime?**
-Can you think of any tool or resource you need, but doesn’t yet exist? **please reach out to maryam.mdl@proton.me**.
+Can you think of any tool or resource you need, but doesn’t yet exist? please reach out to maryam.mdl@proton.me.
 Your input could help developers worldwide build solutions that make a real difference.